8ta4/blog/drafts/Why I Use Firefox to Develop Chrome Extensions with ClojureScript.md

 - REPL: The REPL works fine in content scripts, but not in the background scripts.

 - Custom formatters: [Custom formatters for ClojureScript don't work](https://github.com/binaryage/cljs-devtools/issues/71) in Firefox.

-I've set up a development environment that automates the workflow in Firefox.
-I used [`web-ext`](https://github.com/mozilla/web-ext) to tweak Firefox's configuration for REPL compatibility and to launch the web extension.
-You can check it out in [my repo](https://github.com/8ta4/quest).

 Some folks have even gone as far as [building their own modified versions of Chromium](https://github.com/thheller/shadow-cljs/issues/902) to get around this issue.
 It would be amazing if someone released a version of Chromium with REPL support built in and updated automatically with each new release.